EnCiv/civil-pursuit/README.md

 - `app/lib` this is js (not jsx) code used in the app
 - `app/lib/proptypes`
-	the .js files in this directory define the type of the class in terms of react prototypes.
+	the .js files in this directory define the type of the class in terms of react proptypes.

 - `app/models`
 	each sub directory corresponds to a collection in the database.
 These directories can have